Licensed Practical Nurse

 2021 NOC

-Licensed practical nurses work in a range of health care roles (such as acute care, long-term care, community and primary health clinics, education, occupational health, public health and leadership).
+Licensed practical nurses work in a range of health-care roles.
+These may include acute care, long-term care, community and primary health clinics, education, occupational health, public health, and leadership roles.
 Depending on the setting, they may perform many different tasks.
-They may work with other health care professionals (such as registered nurses, psychiatric nurses, doctors and physiotherapists).
+They may work with other health-care professionals.
+These may include registered nurses, registered psychiatric nurses, doctors, unregulated health-care workers, nurse practitioners, and physiotherapists.
 Licensed practical nurses carry out many nursing duties independently.
 Their work depends on the nature and complexity of the care clients need.
 In many cases, licensed practical nurses are in leadership roles.
-They assign tasks to health care aides and manage client and family concerns.
+They assign tasks to health-care aides and manage client and family concerns.

 In general, licensed practical nurses:

-Nursing can be physically, emotionally and intellectually demanding.
-Licensed practical nurses are often exposed to contagious diseases and may work with hazardous materials.
-They may work shifts, including evenings, nights, weekends and holidays.
-They may need to transfer patients with decreased mobility, or lift items weighing up to 20 kilograms.
+Nursing can be physically, emotionally, and intellectually demanding.
+Licensed practical nurses are often exposed to clients who have contagious diseases.
+They may also work with hazardous materials.
+Depending on the setting, licensed practical nurses may work shifts, including days, evenings, nights, weekends, and holidays.
+They may need to transfer patients with decreased mobility or lift items weighing up to 20 kilograms.

 In Alberta, this occupation is part of 1 or more 2006 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.